google/WebFundamentals/src/site/_en/fundamentals/tools/devices/browseremulation.markdown

 When you don’t have a particular device, or want to do a spot check on something, the best option is to emulate the device right inside your browser.

-These are great for testing the responsiveness of your site, but they do not emulate differences in API and CSS support, so you will still need to test on browsers running on the devices to be certain that everything is as expected.
+Browser emulators are great for testing site responsiveness, but they don’t emulate differences in API and CSS support.
+Test your site on browsers running on the devices to be certain everything behaves as expected.

 ## Chrome DevTools Emulation

-Chrome DevTools has a Device emulation tool which will create a viewport with the right width and height to match a selected device and account for the screen density.
+[Chrome DevTools](https://developer.chrome.com/devtools) has a Device emulation tool which will create a viewport with the right width and height to match a selected device and account for the screen density.

 You can activate device emulation by following these four steps: